Human Environment (BA)

 The BA Major Urban Studies and BA Specialization Urban Planning are multidisciplinary programmes designed to introduce the students to the processes of planned change in urban environments.
 Urban Planning provides courses involving field studies, planning projects and the acquisition of technical skills.

-Environmental science is the study of the natural and man-made environment.
-It is a multidisciplinary approach to questions related to life on the Earth, degradation caused by pollution and disturbance, the sustainability of resource use, endangerment of species and natural systems.
-It provides a holistic perspective on environmental problems by combining the knowledge from various scientific disciplines: geography, geology, biology, chemistry, mathematics, computer science and engineering.
+Environmental and sustainability science is the study of the natural environment with a focus on how human activity affects our planet, and how we can create a more sustainable future.
+It is a multidisciplinary approach to questions related to climate change, loss of biodiversity, severe weather events, degradation caused by pollution and disturbance, the sustainability of resource use, endangerment of species and natural systems.
+It provides a holistic perspective on environmental problems by combining the knowledge from various scientific disciplines: geography, geology, biology, chemistry and engineering.

 Environmental Geography (BSc)

 Environmental geography is the branch of geography that describes the spatial aspects of interactions between humans and the natural world.
 It requires an understanding of the dynamics of climatology, hydrology, biogeography, geology and geomorphology, as well as the ways in which human societies conceptualize the environment.
 This program draws on courses within physical geography, including a distinctive strand of courses dealing with environmental issues, resources and management.
 Teaching and learning methods are diverse, ranging from lectures and tutorials through to a variety of practical work in cartography, GIS, remote sensing and statistics.